1908 New Zealand Māori rugby league tour of Australia: The tour

-The touring party arrived in Sydney in June and watched the final match of the 1907-08 All Golds on 9 June before the All Golds returned to New Zealand.
+The touring party arrived in Sydney in June and watched the final match of the 1907-08 All Golds on 6 June before the All Golds returned to New Zealand.
 The Māori side watched a round of the NSWRL Premiership and were advised by referee George Boss as they learned the rules.

-The first match on the tour was against New South Wales and was held as a benefit match to raise funds for the family of Albert Baskiville.
+Two days later, on Monday 8 June 1908, the first match of the tour took place against New South Wales and was held as a benefit match to raise funds for the family of Albert Baskiville.
 New South Wales led 7-3 at halftime and won the match 18-9.
 The first team for the Māori was Riki Papakura, Hone Tuki, Albert Asher (c), Hauauru Pakere, Te Keepa Pouwhiuwhiu, Niko Ratete, Hone Whiteriana, Hone Pihama, Punga Pakere, TJ Iharairawa, Haukore Ririnui, Henare Rota and Hokopa Hatana.
 The NSWRL reported that £1,058 was taken at the gate, followed by another £176 at a music concert held in the Town Hall that evening.

 New South Wales also won the second fixture, 30-16 in front of 20,000 fans.
 Dally Messenger scored 18 of the points himself for New South Wales.
 The Māori then recorded their first win of the tour, defeating Sydney Metropolitan in a mid-week match.
 During the match the NSWRL secretary, James Giltinan, left the ground to argue with the referee - creating the first tension between Giltinan and Asher.

 The team then traveled north to Newcastle but not before Giltinan and Asher could clash over the appointment of the touring referee.
 The team defeated Newcastle 15-2 before heading to Queensland.
 Due to the dispute over the referee Giltinan made the party pay for the referees expenses.
 Following the development of legal issues, ten of the touring party were left behind in Sydney when they headed to Queensland.
 However Giltinan overrode this decision and later sent them to Queensland, at the touring party's expense.

 In Queensland, the Māori won the first match against Queensland 19-16 after leading 16-10 at halftime.
 They also won the midweek match 13-5.
 Queensland won the third match 6-5 after a late try to William Hardcastle, a former All Black who now resided in Queensland.
 The teams then headed to country towns for a series of exhibition matches.